vanderdavidcar/evolution/README.md

 # Dependencies:

-Install the requirements to install all dependecies:
+Install the requirements to install all dependencies:

 $ pip install -r requirements.txt